-Fedora Atomic is a sub-spin of the Cloud product in Fedora that is an implementation of the Atomic Host pattern defined by http://projectatomic.io
+Fedora Atomic is one of the three main variants of Fedora that is an implementation of the Atomic Host pattern defined by Project Atomic.

 See the original change: https://fedoraproject.org/wiki/Changes/Atomic_Cloud_Image as well as the updated https://fedoraproject.org/wiki/Changes/AtomicHost